How to Localize Your Website

 - Improved brand reputation: Localization can help businesses establish a stronger presence in local markets, which can improve their reputation and credibility with local customers.
 By showing a commitment to meeting the needs of local customers, businesses can build trust and loyalty, which can lead to long-term success and growth in new markets.

 How to Begin Localizing a Website

-Are you ready to localize your website?
+Are you ready to seek out website localization services?
 To lay a strong foundation, you’ll want to ask yourself:

 - Am I committed to creating a fully authentic, multilingual site so that my users know that I’m invested in their experience?
 (You’ll read more about this in an upcoming section.)